r2am9d/editable/README.md

 - `onRowSaved`: [onRowSaved] callback is triggered when a [saveButton] is pressed. returns only values if row is edited, otherwise returns a string ['no edit']

+- `onRowAdded`: [onRowAdded] callback is triggered when [createRow] function has beed called. returns the item currently being added from the table

+- `onRowRemoved`: [onRowRemoved] callback is triggered when [removeOneRow] function has beed called. returns the item being removed from the table

 - `EditableState` key: To get all Edited Rows outside the current context, you can access the editable state using a GlobalKey,
   example: